 Recipe FAQs

-This Paneer stir fry with bell peppers is a keto/low-carb recipe.
-You can also add cauliflower or mushrooms to this recipe.
-Check out my Keto Indian Food Recipes collection for more recipes.
+This Paneer stir fry with bell peppers is a keto and low-carb recipe.
+You can also add cauliflower or mushrooms for variety.
+For more ideas, check out my Keto Indian food recipes collection.

-To make vegan jalfrezi replace Paneer with tofu.
-Or skip paneer and make it as vegetable jalfrezi by adding extra veggies like baby corn, mushroom, green beans, and cauliflower.
+To make vegan jalfrezi, replace paneer with tofu.
+Alternatively, you can skip the paneer altogether and make it a vegetable jalfrezi by adding extra veggies like baby corn, mushrooms, green beans, and cauliflower.

 Ingredients